System Architecture

 - Prevents accidental retroactive edits to migrations (a common ops mistake)

-- Detects reordering (chain hash covers the sequence, not just each file)
+- Detects reordering (chain hash covers the sequence, not just each script)

 - Each plugin has its own migration sequence, but global order is enforced